Table of Contents

 Hiking the Mount Washburn Trail

-Alternatively, you can take the Mount Washburn Trail, which is approximately 6.2 miles round trip.
-It’s considered a moderate hike, with an elevation gain of about 1,400 feet.
-The trailhead is off Dunraven Pass between Tower Junction and Canyon Village.
-This trail starts in a dense forest and gradually ascends to the tree line.
-Along the way, hikers can enjoy views of wildflowers and wildlife, including bighorn sheep, marmots, and pika.
+Alternatively, you can hike the Mount Washburn Trail, a 6.2-mile round trip considered moderate, with an elevation gain of about 1,400 feet.
+The trailhead is located off Dunraven Pass, between Tower Junction and Canyon Village.

 What to Know Trekking Along the North Grand Loop Road